omaramin-2000/HA-Alarms-and-Reminders/README.md

 ### Sensors

 The integration provides two sensors:
+- `sensor.scheduled_alarms` - Shows count and details of active alarms
+- `sensor.scheduled_reminders` - Shows count and details of active reminders
 - `sensor.active_alarms` - Shows count and details of active alarms
 - `sensor.active_reminders` - Shows count and details of active reminders

 Each sensor includes:
-- Count of active items
+- Count of scheduled and active items
-- List of active items with details
+- List of scheduled and active items with details
 - Stop all button for quick control

 ## Support